Aiming Low Is Harder -- Induction for Lower Bounds in Probabilistic Program Verification: The Optional Stopping Theorem of Weakest Preexpectations

-\end{restatable} {}The stochastic process $\mathbf{X}^{f,I}$ induced by $I$ exhibits \mbox{an interesting correspondence}: If $\Diff{I}$ is bounded by a constant $c$ (i.e., if $I$ is c.d.b.), then so is $X_n^{0,\Diff{I}}$ and thus \cref{thm:conditional_difference_boundedness} ensures that precondition (b) of the Optional Stopping Theorem (\cref{thm:optional_stopping}) is fulfilled.
+The stochastic process $\mathbf{X}^{f,I}$ induced by $I$ exhibits \mbox{an interesting correspondence}: If $\Diff{I}$ is bounded by a constant $c$ (i.e., if $I$ is c.d.b.), then so is $X_n^{0,\Diff{I}}$ and thus \cref{thm:conditional_difference_boundedness} ensures that precondition (b) of the Optional Stopping Theorem (\cref{thm:optional_stopping}) is fulfilled.
 Note that \cref{thm:conditional_difference_boundedness} depends crucially on the fact that $I \pprec \infty$ as otherwise the well--definedness of the expectation $\Diff{I}$ cannot be ensured.

 Now \cref{lemma:submartingale} allows us to use the Optional Stopping Theorem from probability theory (\cref{thm:optional_stopping}) to prove a \emph{novel Optional Stopping Theorem for weakest preexpectations}, which collects sufficient conditions for uniform integrability.
 In particular, due to \cref{thm:conditional_difference_boundedness}, \emph{our} Optional Stopping Theorem shows that our notion of conditional difference boundedness is an (easy--to--check) sufficient criterion for uniform integrability and hence, for ensuring that a subinvariant is indeed a lower bound for the weakest preexpectation under consideration.
 After stating the theorem, we will discuss the intuition of its parts in more detail. \begin{restatable}[Optional Stopping Theorem for Weakest Preexpectation Reasoning]{theorem}{thmoptionalstoppingprobabilisticprograms} Consider a loop $\WHILEDO{\guard}{C}$ where $C$ is AST.
-Let $I \pprec \infty$ be a subinvariant w.r.t.~the postexpectation $f \pprec \infty$ (i.e., $I \preceq \charwp{\guard}{C}{f}(I)$). $I$ is uniformly integrable~for $f$ iff $I$ is a \emph{lower bound}, i.e., $I$ is \emph{uniformly integrable} for $f$ if one of the following three conditions holds:
+Let $I \pprec \infty$ be a subinvariant w.r.t.~the postexpectation $f \pprec \infty$ (i.e., $I \preceq \charwp{\guard}{C}{f}(I)$). $I$ is uniformly integrable~for $f$ iff $I$ is a \emph{lower bound}, i.e.,